-13 VAC 5-63-2120.
-Section 105.2 Inspection of unsafe or unfit structures.
+B. Section 105.2 Inspection of unsafe or unfit structures.
 The code official shall inspect any structure reported as unsafe or unfit for human habitation and shall prepare a report to be filed in the records of the local enforcing agency and a copy issued to the owner.
 The report shall include the use of the structure and a description of the nature and extent of any conditions found.

-13 VAC 5-63-2130.
-Section 105.3 Unsafe conditions not related to maintenance.
-When the code official finds a condition that constitutes a serious and dangerous hazard to life or health in a building or structure constructed prior to the initial edition of the USBC and when that condition is of a cause other than improper maintenance or failure to comply with state or local building codes which were in effect when the building or structure was constructed, then the code official shall be permitted to order those minimum changes to the design or construction of the building or structure to remedy the condition.
+C. Section 105.3 Unsafe conditions not related to maintenance.
+When the code official finds a condition that constitutes a serious and dangerous hazard to life or health in a building or structure constructed prior to the initial edition of the USBC and when that condition is of a which were in effect when the building or structure was constructed, then the code official shall be permitted to order those minimum changes to the design or construction of the building or structure to remedy the condition.

-13 VAC 5-63-2140.
-Section 105.3.1 Limitation to requirements for retrofitting.
+D. Section 105.3.1 Limitation to requirements for retrofitting.
 In accordance with Section 103.2, this code does not generally provide for requiring the retrofitting of any building or structure.

-However, conditions may exist in older buildings or structures because of faulty design or equipment which constitute a danger to life or health or a serious hazard.
+However, conditions may exist in [older] buildings or structures [constructed prior to the initial edition of the USBC] because of faulty design or equipment that constitute a danger to life or health or a serious hazard.
 Any changes to the design or construction required by the code official under this section shall be only to remedy the serious hazard or danger to life or health and such changes shall not be required to fully comply with the requirements of the Virginia Construction Code applicable to newly constructed buildings or structures.

-Occupancy.
+E. Section 105.4 Notice of unsafe structure or structure unfit for human occupancy.
 When a building or structure is determined to be unsafe or unfit for human occupancy by the code official, a written notice of unsafe structure or structure unfit for human occupancy shall be issued in person to the owner, the owner's agent or the person in control of such structure.
 The notice shall specify the corrections necessary to comply with this code, or if the structure is required to be demolished, the notice shall specify the time period within which the demolition must occur.
 Requirements in Section 104.5.4 for notices of violation are also applicable to notices issued under this section to the extent that any such requirements are not in conflict with the requirements of this section.
 In addition, the notice shall contain a statement requiring the person receiving to notice to either accept or reject the terms of the notice.